brandons209/Red-bot-Cogs/README.md

 - Hidden say and selfdm commands for setting helpful aliases with these commands.
 - Send, send attachment, edit, and get commands for bot's messages.
 Useful for sending rules by the bot so that anyone can edit those.
 - List all users with a role/roles quickly and easily.
+- Customized DM message for banning users.
+- Mods/Admins can add notes to users for reference

+#### Memeify
+Turn text into memes.
+**Features**
+- Bify: make every word start with B emoji and every B into one.
+- Frenchify: add a French ascent to text

 #### Nitro Emoji